-Take stock of your spending by tracking what you spend for a couple weeks.
-Note the frivolous expenditures you can cut out, cancel subscriptions you don’t use, cut back on restaurant meals, start packing dinner leftovers for the next day’s lunch every night before bed, etc. Shop sales and thrift stores; look for big purchases like home appliances on Craigslist before buying new.
-Just because something is used doesn’t mean it isn’t still useful and valuable.
-In fact, many items get passed along well before their true expiration date, sometimes they’re just like brand new.
-A savvy shopper with smart financial habits will soon learn how to never pay full price for anything!
+Take stock of your expenses by tracking what you spend for a couple weeks.
+Note the frivolous expenditures you can cut out, cancel subscriptions you don’t use, cut back on restaurant meals, and start packing leftovers for the next day’s lunch every night before bed.
+Shop thrift stores and look for big purchases like home appliances on Craigslist before buying new.
+Just because something is used doesn’t mean it isn’t still useful, valuable and beautiful.
+A savvy shopper with good financial habits will soon learn how to never pay full price for anything.

 5. Learn to say “no” to yourself

-Impulse purchases, like the tempting things you see in the store checkout line, can really take a hit to your finances.
+Impulse purchases, like the tempting things you see in the store checkout line, can really harm your finances.
 You’re in charge, though, and can train yourself to say “no” to these kinds of purchases.
 Always shop with a list of what you need and stick to that list.
 Build in a buffer of consideration before you make any purchase.
 If you’re in a store and see something you want, but don’t actually need, challenge yourself to resist putting it in your cart for 15 minutes.
 You might be able to walk right out of the store with the desired item dissipating from your memory.
-When browsing online, step away and forget about the item for 24 hours, or a week!
+When browsing online, step away and forget about the item for at least 24 hours.
 Pushing yourself to stop and think can go a long way towards ensuring your purchases are sound.